TheMonk2121/ai-dev-tasks/docs/adam-lk-dspy-transcript.md

-abstract a way from prompting in general so a lot of what you're about to see is likely going to be counterintuitive if you're used to working with Frameworks like Lang chain or llama index that very specifically rely on you having created prompts but as such dspi aims to create the programs rather than the prompts so the hope is that if you have a well optimized program it doesn't necessarily matter what language model you're using and you can be able to effectively switch in and out the current language model that you're using but for these examples I'm going to be using GPT 40 mini the main reason behind this is because I found that with regular prompting 40 mini tends to perform a lot worse than some of the larger models like 40 or Claude 3.5 Sonet so I was
+abstract a way from prompting in general so a lot of what you're about to see is likely going to be counterintuitive if you're used to working with Frameworks like Lang chain or llama index that very specifically rely on you having created prompts but as such dspi aims to create the programs rather than the prompts so the hope is that if you have a well optimized program it doesn'tt necessarily matter what language model you're using and you can be able to effectively switch in and out the current language model that you're using but for these examples I'm going to be using GPT 40 mini the main reason behind this is because I found that with regular prompting 40 mini tends to perform a lot worse than some of the larger models like 40 or Claude 3.5 Sonet so I was